SebaBoler/QueueJobs/README.md

 # QueueJobs

-Prisma with DB working on Docker
+Prisma with DB working on Docker<br>
 Python consume GraphQL API ( at this moment only working Query)